escherpad/luna/README.md

 ### `Thunk` and Async Actions

 Now what about async operations such as network calls?
 Redux thinks that the `store` object should only be mutated synchronously.
 This makes everything easier to understand and sequential.
-To allow async operations, you then rely on a function concept called 'thunk'.
+To allow async operations, you then rely on a concept called 'thunk'.
 In simple words, because action objects are not enough, you dispatch functions that contains a certain execution context.
 With redux you need to use the `redux-thunk` middleware.
 It patches the redux `store` class, and makes the dispatch method accept `thunks`.
 This sytanx is slightly strange, so with Luna I decided to support dispatching `thunks` out of the box and avoid the monkey patching.

 ### Middlewares (don't need anymore)

-You don't need middleware anymore.
-The luna `Store` is a subclass of the `Rxjs` `BehaviorSubject`.
-It also have a property called `Store.action$`, which is a Subject for all of the actions the store accepts.
-As a result, if you want to log all of the actions, you can just subscribe to the `Store.action$` stream.
+You don't need middleware anymore now you have Rxjs.
+In Rxjs, an observable is a stream of data that you can subscribe to.
+In Luna, the `Store` is a subclass of the `Rxjs.BehaviorSubject`, which is an extension of the `Observable` class.
+In addition, Luna `Store` also has a property called `Store.action$`, which is a `Rx.Subject` for all of the actions the store accepts.
+In a reactive paradigm, if you want to log all of the actions for instance, you can just subscribe to the `Store.action$` stream.

 ### Persistent Storage and Children of the Root Store